How well do you really know your customers?

 That’s why you need CRM software that is designed specifically for businesses that sell directly to consumers: a B2C CRM.

 A B2C CRM can help you collect, unify, and analyze the data your buyers share with you each day.
-A traditional CRM solution simply isn’t built to handle the high volume of data created by B2C businesses, but a CRM for ecommerce can.
+A traditional CRM solution simply isn’t built to handle the high volume of data created by B2C businesses, but an ecommerce CRM can.

 Here’s why your brand needs a B2C CRM to help you better serve your ecommerce customers.

 Get a single view of your customer

 You need to know as much as possible about your potential customers if you want to sell them your products, convert them into loyal customers.
 But where is your detailed customer data?
 Is it all in the same place, ready to be analyzed?
 Or is all your customer information spread across the five different systems you use to execute marketing?

 Maybe you use marketing automation software, an ecommerce platform, a social media marketing solution, Google Analytics, and so on.
 All of these systems capture data that is crucial to better understand your customers.
 But if that data exists in silos, it’s almost impossible to get a single view of your customer.

 That’s where an ecommerce CRM can help.
 Traditional CRMs are not built to handle the sheer volume of transactions and other interactions that buyers have with your business.
 However, using what is known as identity resolution technology, a B2C CRM can actually stitch together current and historical data to gain a clear picture of your customer across all the mobile devices, channels, and browsers that they use.